Cloud Native vs. Cloud Enabled vs. Cloud-Based: What is the Difference?

-To remain competitive in an omnichannel world, IT leaders must carefully design cloud environments to reflect business needs and strategies.
+To remain competitive in an omnichannel world, IT leaders must carefully adopt cloud transformation and design cloud environments to reflect business needs and strategies.
 In this way, knowing the differences between cloud-native and cloud-enabled solutions is critical to long-term success, efficiency, and profitability.

 So how do cloud-native vs. cloud-enabled solutions compare?
 Cloud-native tools work best for businesses who require an uninterrupted online presence around the clock, like multichannel retailers.
 These systems offer numerous web-centric features that bolster customer service and engagement, provide server scalability during periods of fluctuating traffic, and allow easy experimentation with new technologies and promotional strategies.

 In these departments, the advantages of cloud-native technologies are simply unmatched.

 What does it mean to be cloud-ready, and is it any different from being cloud-enabled?
 Why are there so many variations of the seemingly same terminology?
 Furthermore, does my application really need a server of its own in the first place — especially when the organizational plan involves hosting everything on an external service?
 With built-in easy access from any geographic location and from nearly any kind of device?

 Confusion around the meanings of different “cloudy” phrases is commonplace.
 That confusion is enough to make some decision-makers procrastinate far longer than they should in migrating to the cloud!
 But by partnering with a professional consultant in data quality management systems, forward-thinking enterprises gain a significant competitive edge over their competitors.
 Let’s start with some simple definitions.

 What is cloud-native?